Types of Taxes

 Taxes are often classified as to what they tax and how the tax is figured.
 Types of taxes include income taxes, property taxes, transaction taxes, and gratuitous transfer taxes.

 Income taxes are levied on income by the federal government, most states, and some local governments and are imposed on individuals, corporations, and some fiduciaries, such as estates and trusts.
 Income taxes are also usually the most burdensome taxes assessed by a government.
 Consequently, most of these taxes are collected by pay-as-you-go procedures, which include withholding by employers and estimated tax payments by self-employed taxpayers.
-Individuals have numerous deductions and exemptions, such as a standard deduction and personal exemption, which lowers their taxes, but corporations can only deduct business expenses.
+Individuals have several deductions and exemptions, such as a standard deduction and personal exemption, which lowers their taxes, but corporations can only deduct business expenses.

 The federal income tax, as well as income taxes assessed by many states, is based on a progressive marginal tax rate, meaning that the tax rate increases in steps as income increases, but each marginal rate only applies to the income earned within that step.
 For instance, a 10% rate might apply to the 1st $10,000 earned, a 15% rate might apply to all income earned that exceeds $10,000, but is less than $30,000, at which point a higher marginal tax rate would apply.
 So if a taxpayer earned $25,000, then the income tax would equal 10% of $10,000, or $1000 +15% of the additional $15,000, or $2,250, for a total income tax of $3,250.